-Not all of the resort hotels have reopened yet, but the remaining closed hotels will reopen by the end of 2021.
+Not all of the resort hotels have reopened yet, but most of the remaining closed hotels will reopen by the end of 2021.
 Disney's Polynesian Village Resort is the latest to reopen with its new Moana-inspired rooms.
 The last of the hotels to reopen include:

 - Aug.
 26, 2021: Disney's Animal Kingdom Lodge and Disney's Animal Kingdom Villas — Jambo House